jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 Each desktop environment has the ability to modify and display a theme on top of its shell.
 GNOME 3 has been notoriously hard to modify.
 The GNOME Tweak Tool allows for the adjustment of several advanced GNOME options that can't be configured in gnome-control-center.
 This includes things like:

-* fonts used in user interface elements and titlebar
+* fonts used in user interface elements and title bar
 * font hinting and aliasing
 * alternative user interface themes
 * changes in window management behavior